 The year is 1956.

-Jean’s fifth grade class at Virginia Road School in Los Angeles, Calif., is smiling in a creased black-and-white photograph.
+Jean is a student in a fifth grade class at Virginia Road School in Los Angeles, Calif.
+She is smiling in a creased black-and-white photograph.
 Children wear their finest dresses and slacks.

 It’s one year after Rosa Parks refused to surrender her seat to a white person on a bus in Montgomery, Ala.
 It’s seven years before Martin Luther King, Jr., stood on the steps of the Lincoln Memorial in Wash., D.C., one hot day in August and said he had a dream that his children would not be judged by the color of their skin.